Top 15 Places to visit in Nepal

 In Lumbini, there’s the Maya Devi Temple, which is special because it’s dedicated to Buddha’s mother.
 The temple holds numerous pieces of evidence related to the birth of Lord Buddha.
 In the middle of a small park made by a Japanese architect named Kenzo Tange, there are many monasteries, meditation places, sacred ponds, and places for culture.

 11. Helambu Trek

-The Helambu Trek will be started in the Capital city of Nepal, Kathmandu, and our itinerary will complete in five to eight days.
-The typical seven-day itinerary is circular, where the first day’s part being frequent at the end of the walk.
-Though, many hikers who come to Nepal on tours find it is more demanding than they feel they were led to suppose and more difficult than they expect.
-Trekking in the Himalayas is always difficult, and even though it is not as high as another trek.
+Trekking in the Himalayas is always tricky, even though it is not as high as another trek.
 Helambu trek is still a physically and mentally demanding hike, and trekkers should be in good physical condition.
-With that in mind, this is a beautiful trek and well worth the effort.
+With that in mind, this is a beautiful trek and well worth the effort for adventure lovers.

 12. Ghorepani Poon Hill Trek

-Poon Hill is located to the south-west of the Annapurna massif and crossways a large river valley, and also it commands spectacular views of all-around four Himalayans, and they are Annapurna, Machapuchhre, Dhaulagiri and Nilgiri South.
-The stride from Ghorepani to the peak is short, but if approaching from the north, be ready for a long, uphill day previous to the sunrise expedition with a 1,500m steep ascent.
+Poon Hill is located southwest of the Annapurna massif and crossways a large river valley; it also commands spectacular views of all-around four Himalayans.
+Annapurna, Machapuchhre, Dhaulagiri, and Nilgiri South.
+The stride from Ghorepani to the peak is short, but if approaching from the north, be ready for a long, uphill day before the sunrise expedition with a 1,500m steep ascent.

 15. Gosainkunda Lake